HKUST-KnowComp/TransOMCS/README.md

 This is the github repo for IJCAI 2020 paper "TransOMCS: From Linguistic Graphs to Commonsense Knowledge".

-If you only want to use TransOMCS, you can download if from [TransOMCS](https://hkustconnect-my.sharepoint.com/:t:/g/personal/hzhangal_connect_ust_hk/Edq87bbgMXFInEJFbkNXq2kBwuC9jZM5ojlL5uaY8Ytu-g?e=zVoymh).
+If you only want to use TransOMCS, you can **download** it from [TransOMCS](https://hkustconnect-my.sharepoint.com/:t:/g/personal/hzhangal_connect_ust_hk/Edq87bbgMXFInEJFbkNXq2kBwuC9jZM5ojlL5uaY8Ytu-g?e=zVoymh).

 If you want to repeat the process of creating TransOMCS with OMCS and ASER, please follow the following steps.